tlybrook/MADS_Capstone/README.md

     python logistic_regression.py

 This will print the train accuracy, test accuracy, train recall, and test recall.
 It will also generate a confusion matrix visualization and output it to the visualization_outputs folder.

+## Flask App Instructions
+1. Ensure you have run the requirements.txt file to download all necessary libraries in your virtual environment.
+2. Change directory to the flask_application folder by running:

+        cd flask_application

+3. Next, in terminal you can simply run:

+        flask run

+4. After a few seconds, click on the local host URL that shows up in your terminal and this will redirect you to the web where you can interact with our flask application.
+5. From here you can learn about us and our project, navigate to our GitHub, and upload a Lung CT Scan and generate a prediction using our model.

+Please note that this flask application is intended only for research purposes and should not be used for medical decision making.

 ## Other file information
 ### Visualizations